wellyshen/react-cool-starter/README.md

 ### Adding Routes and Async Reducers

 This starter use [React Router v4](https://reacttraining.com/react-router/) library to manage our routes.
 One great feature of the project is support the daynamic routes by "code-splitting".
-With it, our visitors don't have to download the entire website before they can use it.
-Each page will be downloaded incrementally when they visiting it.
+With it, our visitors don't have to download the entire app before they can use it.
+Each route will be downloaded incrementally when they visiting it.

 Here I use the `import()` syntax to achieve loading the components and async reducers (by Redux) via a Promise based api, which already support by [Webpack 2](https://webpack.js.org/).

-You can add your routes and async reducers in `./src/routes.js`.
+You can setup your routes and async reducers in `./src/routes.js`.
 For example:

 ```javascript
 import { injectReducer } from './redux/reducers';